mixlr/mixlr.github.io/_posts/2016-02-02-10-open-source-technologies-at-mixlr.md

 author: Rob
 image: mixer.png
 categories: development
 excerpt: How do we build Mixlr?
-In this post we talk about ten incredible open source technologies that make Mixlr possible.
+In this post we talk about ten open source technologies that make Mixlr possible.
 comments: false
 tags: backend technology lists
 ---